nllz/IRTF-HRPC/draft-research.md

 : The possibility of connecting autonomous systems into a single distributed system.

 Heterogenity
 :  The Internet is characterized by heterogeneity on many levels: devices and nodes, router scheduling algorithms and queue management mechanisms, routing protocols, levels of multiplexing, protocol versions and implementations, underlying link layers (e.g., point-to-point, multi-access links, wireless, FDDI, etc.), in the traffic mix and in the levels of congestion at different times and places.
 Moreover, as the Internet is composed of autonomous organizations and Internet service providers, each with their own separate policy concerns,there is a large heterogeneity of administrative domains and pricing structures.
 As a result, the heterogeneity principle proposed in {{RFC1958}} needs to be supported by design. {{FIArch}}

 Integrity
 : Maintenance and assurance of the accuracy and consistency of data to ensure it has not been (intentionally or unintentionally) altered.

 Internet censorship
 :  Internet censorship is the intentional suppression of information originating, flowing or stored on systems connected to the Internet where that information is relevant for decision making to some entity. {{Elahi}}

 Inter-operable
 : A property of a documented standard or protocol which allows different independent implementations to work with each other without any restricted negotiation, access or functionality.

 Internet Standards as an Arena for Conflict
 : Pursuant to the principle of constant change, since the function and scope of the Internet evolves, so does the role of the IETF in developing standards.
 Internet standards are adopted on the basis of a series of criteria, including high technical quality, support by community consensus, and their overall benefit to the Internet.
-The latter calls for an assessment of the interests of all affected parties and the specifications’ impact on the Internet’s users.
+The latter calls for an assessment of the interests of all affected parties and the specifications' impact on the Internet's users.
 In this respect, the effective exercise of the human rights of the Internet users is a relevant consideration that needs to be appreciated in the standardization process insofar as it is directly linked to the reliability and core values of the Internet. {{RFC1958}} {{RFC0226}} {{RFC3724}}

 Internationalization (i18n)
 : The practice of making protocols, standards, and implementations usable in different languages and scripts.  (see Localization)

 : (cf {{RFC6365}}) In the IETF, "internationalization" means to add or improve the handling of non-ASCII text in a protocol. {{RFC6365}}  A different perspective, more appropriate to protocols that are designed for global use from the beginning, is the definition used by W3C:

          "Internationalization is the design and development of a product, application or document content that enables easy localization for target audiences that vary in culture, region, or language."  {{W3Ci18nDef}}

 Many protocols that handle text only handle one charset (US-ASCII), or leave the question of what CCS and encoding up to local guesswork (which leads, of course, to  interoperability problems).
 If multiple charsets are permitted, they must be explicitly identified {{RFC2277}}.
 Adding non-ASCII text to a protocol allows the protocol to handle more scripts, hopefully all of the ones useful in the world.
 In today's world, that is normally best accomplished by allowing Unicode encoded in UTF-8 only, thereby shifting conversion issues away from individual choices.

 Localization (l10n)
 : The practice of translating an implementation to make it functional in a specific language or for users in a specific locale (see Internationalization).

 : (cf {{RFC6365}} The process of adapting an internationalized application platform or application to a specific cultural environment.
 In localization, the same semantics are preserved while the syntax may be changed. {{FRAMEWORK}}

 Localization is the act of tailoring an application for a different language or script or culture.
 Some internationalized applications can handle a wide variety of languages.
 Typical users only understand a small number of languages, so the program must be tailored to interact with users in just the languages they know.

 The major work of localization is translating the user interface and documentation.
 Localization involves not only changing the language interaction, but also other relevant changes such as display of numbers, dates, currency, and so on.
 The better internationalized an application is, the easier it is to localize it for a particular language and character encoding scheme.

 Open standards
-: Conform  {{RFC2606}}: Various national and international standards bodies, such as ANSI, ISO, IEEE, and ITU-T, develop a variety of protocol and service specifications that are similar to Technical Specifications defined here.
+: Conform  {{RFC2606}}: Various national and international standards bodies, such as ANSI,
+      ISO, IEEE, and ITU-T, develop a variety of protocol and service specifications that are similar to Technical Specifications defined here.
 National and international groups also publish "implementors' agreements" that are analogous to Applicability Statements, capturing a body of implementation-specific detail concerned with the practical application of their standards.
 All of these are considered to be "open external standards" for the purposes of the Internet Standards Process.

 Openness
 : The quality of the unfiltered Internet that allows for free access to other hosts.

-: Absence of centralized points of control – a feature that is assumed to make it easy for new users to join and new uses to unfold {{Brown}}.
+: Absence of centralized points of control &#x2013; a feature that is assumed to make it easy for new users to join and new uses to unfold {{Brown}}.

 Permissionless innovation
 : The freedom and ability to freely create and deploy new protocols on top of the communications constructs that currently exist.